Jordan’s ID gets recognition.

 Jordan's new electronic ID card will reinforce the infrastructure required for digital signature and make it possible to introduce new online paperless services.

-The new Jordan ID card, the format of a credit card, is issued to citizens over 18.
+The new Jordan ID card, a credit card format, is issued to citizens over 18.
 It replaces the old civil identification documents and integrates more information about the holder.
 However, some data are only stored in the card's electronic microprocessor and won't appear printed on the ID card.

-It's represented at the very centre of the card.
-When tilted, the word JORDAN appears in the country's coat of arms.
+It's represented at the very center of the card.
+The word JORDAN appears in the country's coat of arms when tilted.
 This design is laser-engraved on the surface of the polycarbonate document.
 It's easy to see and check the authenticity of the ID card.
 It is tough to reproduce.

 There's more.

-Other fields are reserved for later usages such as driver's license data, health insurance type, religion, social security number, fingerprints, the citizen's electronic signature and more.
+Other fields, such as driver's license data, health insurance type, religion, social security number, fingerprints, and the citizen's electronic signature, are reserved for later usage.

 Jordan has removed the printed mention of religion from its new national identity card.